-- Lackoff, G. and Mark Johnson, 1999, Philosophy in the Flesh: The Embodied Mind and its Challange to Western Thought, New York: Basic Books.
+- Lakoff, G. and Mark Johnson, 1999, Philosophy in the Flesh: The Embodied Mind and its Challenge to Western Thought, New York: Basic Books.

 - Laurie, Graeme T., 2002, Genetic Privacy: a Challenge to Medico-Legal Norms, Cambridge: Cambridge University Press.

 - Little, Margaret, 1999, “Abortion, Intimacy and the Duty to Gestate”, Ethical Theory and Moral Practice, 2(3): 295–312.

 - Louch, A., 1982, “Is Privacy Immoral?”, Human Rights, 10(3): 22–54.

 - MacKinnon, C., 1984, “Roe v.
 Wade: A Study in Male Ideology”, in Abortion: Moral and Legal Perspectives, J. Garfield and P. Hennessy (eds.), Amherst: University of Massachusetts Press.